-Self-pay patients without insurance should expect to pay approximately $100 for a moderate complexity examination/treatment on the initial consultation.
-Typical office visits for subsequent care average between $45-95 depending on the amount of active care rehabilitation performed in addition to joint adjustments/manipulation.
-A typical acute treatment plan for low back pain, for example would be approximately 3 weeks of treatment and rehabilitation for a semi-complicated case.
+Self-pay patients without insurance should expect to pay approximately $145 for a moderate complexity examination/treatment on the initial consultation.
+Typical office visits for subsequent care average between $55-125 depending on the amount of active care rehabilitation performed in addition to joint adjustments/manipulation.
+A typical acute treatment plan for low back pain, for example would be approximately 3 weeks of 30 minute ($95 average) treatment and rehabilitation for a semi-complicated case then once the fire is put out, follow-up supportive 15 minutes are approximately $55.
 Our ultimate goal is to prevent your situation from happening again.

 We are providers for many carriers including all auto insurances and many health insurance carriers.
 If we are a non-contracted provider for your particular insurance company, we will be competitive as an out-of-network provider (ie competitive out of pocket cost due to less number of treatments, more comprehensive experienced care).

 We charge our out of network patient's using HSA accounts the same fee schedule as our in network contracts and prompt pay/self pay patients so you will not be penalized for seeing us out of network.Understand in most cases insurance carriers place restrictions on providers in network where they cannot provide the care every case needs and in network care is not always the same as out of network care.
 An example, BCBS will only cover manipulation in network...if you need core stability therapeutic exercise, in network chiropractors will NOT provide it even if necessary resulting in higher overall copay costs because your recovery requires more office visits.

 Does every new patient need xrays?